 All of these can be practised at home.

 There is nothing I love best than watching how she makes decisions.
-Like how she needs to get her stool in to the laundry area, before she brings the laundry basket.
+Like how she needs to get her stool into the laundry area before she brings the laundry basket.

 Or when she asks me how to identify which mode to set the dryer or washer to.
 She now memorises how many beeps the mode dial makes because she is too low down to see the words on the dial.

 And another time when she knew when to ask for help when she can’t lift up the detergent bottle.
-Or when she had to deal with a mistake when she loaded the dirty clothes straight into the dryer instead of the washer, so she had to take them all out again and load it back into the washer.
+Or when she had to deal with a mistake when she loaded the dirty clothes straight into the dryer instead of the washer, so she had to take them all out again and load them back into the washer.

 One task, yet so many learning points.
 And the best part?
 Inculcating the love of contributing to the family.